xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/2-how-to-make-our-ideas-clear.md

   > ascend by little and little, and, as it were, step by step, to the
   > knowledge of the more complex; assigning in thought a certain
   > order even to those objects which in their own nature do not stand
-  > in a relation of antecedence and sequence.  [**Xie:** which is to
+  > in a relation of antecedence and sequence.
+  >
-  > say, not only use duduction, but also use induction and guessing.]
+  > - **Xie:** Which is to say, Not only use duduction, but also use
+  >   induction and guessing.
   >
   > And the last, in every case to make enumerations so complete, and
   > reviews so general, that I might be assured that nothing was